Rand Paul's Neighbor Has Been Charged With Assaulting A Member Of Congress Over That Garden Fight

 While Boucher admitted the assault, he denied that it was politically motivated.
 Instead, the incident stemmed from a dispute over gardening.

-Officials said that Boucher "had enough" and tackled Paul after he witnessed the senator stack brush onto a pile near his property.
+Officials said that Boucher had "had enough" and tackled Paul after he witnessed the senator stack brush onto a pile near his property.
 Paul was wearing headphones at the time.

-Paul was left with six broken ribs after the incident and was left in "considerable pain," his staffers told BuzzFeed News at the time.
+Paul was left with six broken ribs after the incident and was in "considerable pain," his staffers told BuzzFeed News at the time.

 The DOJ also said Paul subsequently contracted pneumonia.